sidharth-prabukumar/cuddly-funicular/README.md

 # cuddly-funicular
-OpenGL Texture Manipulation and Test Code Base
+OpenGL Renderer with Texture Manipulation and Test Frameworks

 This OpenGL project is a work in progress where I create and learn more features for textures and objects rendering and tests to go with that.